Posted by Darrell Nicholson at 12:53PM - Comments: (9)

 One of the best known manufacturers of clear plastic windows for dodgers and cockpit enclosures is Fort Lauderdale-based Strataglass.
 The company has perfected a highly scratch-resistant coating for clear plastic, originally intended for the automotive industry.
 It has since become the product of choice for high-end yachts.

-In addition, the Strataglass-endorsed cleaners and protectants, made by Imar, have done well in our previous tests of clear plastic cleaners and protectants, and the prices aren’t significantly more than competing brands.
+Strataglass recommends using its own Strataglass-endorsed cleaners and protectants, made by Imar.
+These have done well in our previous tests of clear plastic cleaners and protectants, and the prices aren’t significantly more than competing brands.
 But as usual, we remain skeptical—and curious.
 What about homemade cleaners, like our anti-mildew concoction that is 35 times cheaper than what you buy at West Marine?

 There are many common boating chemicals that can ruin vinyl windows and are rough on other plastics: